little-world/rust-course/src/14-threading-patterns.md

 While message passing is preferred, sometimes you need multiple threads to access the same piece of data.
 This pattern uses `Arc`, `Mutex`, and `RwLock` to share memory safely.

--   **Problem**:
-    -   **Ownership Conflicts**: Rust's ownership rules prevent you from having multiple mutable references to the same data, which is exactly what you need when threads share state.
-    -   **Data Races**: Unsynchronized access to shared data can lead to data races, where the final state depends on the non-deterministic order of thread execution, causing subtle and difficult-to-reproduce bugs.
+-   **Problem**: - **Ownership Conflicts**: Rust's ownership rules prevent you from having multiple mutable references to the same data, which is exactly what you need when threads share state. - **Data Races**: Unsynchronized access to shared data can lead to data races, where the final state depends on the non-deterministic order of thread execution, causing subtle and difficult-to-reproduce bugs.
-    -   **Read/Write Contention**: If you have many threads that only need to read data, forcing them all to wait on a single lock (like a `Mutex`) is inefficient.

--   **Solution**:
-    -   **`Arc<T>` (Atomically Reference-Counted Pointer)**: `Arc` is a smart pointer that lets multiple threads have shared ownership of the same data.
+-   **Solution**: - **`Arc<T>` (Atomically Reference-Counted Pointer)**: `Arc` is a smart pointer that lets multiple threads have shared ownership of the same data.
 It keeps a count of active references, and when the last reference is dropped, the data is cleaned up.
-    -   **`Mutex<T>` (Mutual Exclusion)**: A `Mutex` provides exclusive access to the data it holds.
-Before a thread can access the data, it must `lock()` the mutex.
-The lock is automatically released when the lock guard (the return value of `lock()`) goes out of scope.
-    -   **`Arc<Mutex<T>>`**: This is the classic combination for sharing mutable state in Rust.
-The `Arc` allows multiple threads to have a reference to the `Mutex`, and the `Mutex` ensures that only one thread can access the data inside at a time.
-    -   **`RwLock<T>` (Read-Write Lock)**: An `RwLock` is a more performant alternative to a `Mutex` for read-heavy workloads.
-It allows any number of threads to read the data simultaneously, but only one thread can have write access.

--   **Why It Matters**:
-    -   **Compile-Time Safety**: Rust's type system ensures you use locks correctly.
+-   **Why It Matters**: - **Compile-Time Safety**: Rust's type system ensures you use locks correctly.
 You cannot access the data without first acquiring the lock, and you cannot forget to release it, preventing entire classes of concurrency bugs.
-    -   **Flexibility**: This pattern is essential for scenarios where message passing is not a good fit, such as a shared cache, a connection pool, or a global configuration that all threads need to read.
-    -   **Performance Optimization**: `RwLock` allows you to build highly concurrent systems where many threads can read shared data in parallel without blocking each other.

 -   **Use Cases**:
     -   **Shared Caches**: An in-memory cache that is accessed by multiple worker threads.